 Committers test on the platform of their choice, but the project requires three signatures from testers on both POSIX and Windows platforms, in addition to that of the release manager.
 When these signatures have been collected, the release manager uploads the release tarballs to the distribution server and publicly announces the release.
-For each release, the project distributes source code in .tar.gz, .tar.bz2, and .zip formats, as well as a set of dependencies in the same formats.
+For each release, the project distributes source code in .tar.gz, .tar.bz2, and .zip formats, a set of dependencies in the same formats, and the signatures generated as part of the validation process.